Tropical Storm Chantal (2013): Greater Antilles

-A tropical storm warning was issued for most of the coast, while a hurricane watch was issued from Barahona to Samana.
-Chantal produced a 2–4 foot (0.6–1.2 meter) storm surge in the Dominican Republic, accompanied by dangerous waves.
+Chantal produced a 2–4-foot (0.6–1.2 meter) storm surge in the Dominican Republic, accompanied by dangerous waves.
 A firefighter in Maimón was killed as he was swept away by floodwaters while attempting to clear a clogged storm drain.
+A peak wind gust of 60 mph was reported in Puerto Rico.
+Multiple roads were closed due to fallen trees and power lines.